georgevrbs/customer_churn_machine_learning/README.md

 # Abstract

-This paper aims to study different kinds of machine learning classification algorithms, on telecommunication customer data, in order to find the best algorithm that will identify if a customer will churn or not.
+This code aims to study different kinds of machine learning classification algorithms, on telecommunication customer data, in order to find the best algorithm that will identify if a customer will churn or not.
 In this way a telecommunication company could implement a way or strategy in order to reduce lost or decreasing revenue over time.
 The data were